w5xd/WriteLogWizards/README.md

 wizard last updated in 2008 (and most of which dates from 2000--or earlier.)

 <h2>The wizards</h2>
-You must already have VS 2019 installed.
-The Community Edition 2019 is supported for WriteLog module development.
+You must already have VS 2019 or 2022 installed.
+The Community Edition 2019 or 2022 is supported for WriteLog module development.
 It takes two wizard operations to create a WriteLog contest module:<ol>
 <li>The wl12ProjectWizard2019 creates a skeleton project from the VS File/New-Project menu.
+<li>The wl12ProjectWizard2022 creates a skeleton project from the VS File/New-Project menu.
 <li>The WL12ModuleWizard adds skeleton header/cpp/wxs files to such a project for a contest.
 </ol>
 <h3>Deploying the wizards</h3>